Chasing the monsoon

-The South Asian Climate Outlook Forum (Sascof) last month released a consensus statement signalling that Nepal is expected to see normal rains this monsoon.
+May 19, 2017-The South Asian Climate Outlook Forum (Sascof) last month released a consensus statement signalling that Nepal is expected to see normal rains this monsoon.
 In a country where the farm sector makes up about 33 percent of economy and where approximately two-thirds of the cultivable land is rain-fed, forecasts of a ‘normal’ monsoon bring relief.
 Good monsoon patterns have led to an increase in agricultural output, putting a 23-year-high economic growth rate of 6.9 percent within reach this fiscal year.
 Given the continuing positive forecasts, a boost to the farm sector—and consequently to the economy—in the next fiscal year can also be expected.

 The average monsoon rainfall this fiscal year has been the best in the last eight years, according to the Agriculture Ministry.
 Paddy production has jumped by 21.66 percent to 5.23 million tonnes this fiscal year, and the country is also expected to see a fair growth in the production of wheat, with 8 percent increase to 1.87 million tonnes.
 These figures are promising after two consecutive years of falling paddy harvests, and a plunge in wheat output by 12.1 percent to a six-year low of 1.73 million tonnes in the last fiscal year.
 Considering that wheat, rice and maize are the most produced cereal crops in Nepal, their increased production bodes well for agricultural output.